zlq147/CompilE/README.md

 ### 2. Reproduce the Results
 To reproduce the above results, download the pkl files for the four datasets [here](https://drive.google.com/drive/folders/1V4z9FeunObC0IOvDcRNH5A5_uCWVxHsN).

-Move those pkl files to this directory, and run the following commands.
+Move those pkl files to the current directory, and run the following commands.

 ```shell script
 #################################### WN18RR ####################################